History of Bucharest: Growth and decline

 In tune with the increasing demands of the Ottomans and the growing in importance of trade with the Balkans, the political and commercial center of Wallachia began gravitating towards the south; before the end of the 17th century, Bucharest became Wallachia's most populous city, and one of the largest ones in the region, while its landscape became cosmopolitan.
 This was, however, accompanied by a drastic decrease in princely authority, and a decline of state resources.

 On November 13, 1594, the city witnessed widespread violence, upon the start of Michael the Brave's uprising against the Ottomans, and the massacre of Ottoman creditors, who held control over Wallachia's resources, followed by a clash between Wallachians and the Ottoman troops stationed in Bucharest.
-In retaliation, Bucharest was attacked and almost completely destroyed by Sinan Pasha's forces.
-It was slowly rebuilt over the following two decades, and again surfaced as a successful competitor to Târgoviște under Radu Mihnea in the early 1620s.
+Upon the city being recaptured by Michael's forces, Sinan Pasha's army proceeded to heavily damage the city during their retreat.
+It was reinstated over the following two decades, and surfaced as a successful competitor to Târgoviște under Radu Mihnea in the early 1620s.
 Matei Basarab, who divided his rule between Târgoviște and Bucharest, restored the decaying court buildings (1640).

-Bucharest was again ravaged, after only 15 years, by the 1655 rebellion of seimeni mercenaries against the rule of Constantin Șerban – the rebel troops arrested and executed a number of high-ranking boyars, before being crushed by Transylvanian troops in June 1655.
+Bucharest was again damaged, by the 1655 rebellion of seimeni mercenaries against the rule of Constantin Șerban – the rebel troops arrested and executed a number of high-ranking boyars, before being crushed by Transylvanian troops in June 1655.
 Constantin Șerban added important buildings to the landscape, but he was also responsible for a destructive fire which was meant to prevent Mihnea III and his Ottoman allies from taking hold of an intact citadel.
 According to the traveler Evliya Çelebi, the city was rebuilt as rapidly as it was destroyed: "houses of stone or brick [...] are few and unfortunate, given that their gavur masters rebel once every seven-eight years, and the Turks and [their allies] the Tatars consequently set fire to the city; but the inhabitants, in the space of the same year, restore their small one-storeyed, but sturdy, houses".
 Bucharest was touched by famine and the bubonic plague in the early 1660s (the plague returned in 1675).